haskellweekly/haskellweekly/data/newsletter/issue-175.markdown

     > Wanted to see if there are any redditors out there who are interested in dependent types, quantitative type theory, interaction nets and so on.

 -   [Why 'Functor' Doesn't Matter](https://www.parsonsmatt.org/2019/08/30/why_functor_doesnt_matter.html) by Matt Parsons
-    > What’s the deal?
-Why can’t they just pick simple names that mean what they are?
-Why can’t they use practical and ordinary terms, the way that Object Oriented Programming does?
+    > What's the deal?
+Why can't they just pick simple names that mean what they are?
+Why can't they use practical and ordinary terms, the way that Object Oriented Programming does?

 -   [Monthly Hask Anything (September 2019)](https://np.reddit.com/r/haskell/comments/cxxsyz/monthly_hask_anything_september_2019/)
     > This is your opportunity to ask any questions you feel don't deserve their own threads, no matter how small or simple they might be!